eslint/rfcs/designs/2021-init-command-eslint-cli/README.md

     you can remove this section.
 -->

-- Do we want to implement this as monorepo under `eslint` repo or a separate repo `@eslint/create` but github will make it as `eslint-create` or similar ?
+- Do we want to implement this as monorepo under `eslint` repo or a separate repo `@eslint/create-config` but github will make it as `create-config` or similar ?

   We decided not to go in the monorepo direction for this.

-- What should be the name of the package/repo?

-  We got a consensus on @eslint/create and eslint-create.